 1. Sign up for Rakuten (formerly Ebates).
 Before you do ANY online shopping, sign up for Rakuten (formerly Ebates).
 Rakuten is a website that gives you cash back (sometimes up to 40%) for shopping with participating merchants like Priceline, Orbitz, and Expedia.
 There are also TONS of other stores that you can shop at to earn cash back from the gravy train.
 Use this link to sign up for Ebates.

 (To make sure you never miss an Ebates cash back deal, download the Ebates button for your browser.
 When you have the browser button, you’ll be alerted every time you’re on a site that partners with Ebates.
 Don’t miss out on cash back!!!
 Here’s how to download the button.)

 2. Sign up for Swagbucks to earn some extra cash.
+This is an awesome thing to do instead of watching tv since it means more money in the bank!
 It’s a free app where you earn points for easy stuff like watching videos and surfing the net.
 The points you earn can be cashed in for gift cards!
 To complete the Swagbucks application, make sure to check your email and verify the account!

 3. Make a monthly budget.
 People hate the word budgeting — It’s synonymous with lack and struggle.
 But that’s not what budgeting is all about.
 Budgeting is nothing more than having a plan for your money.

 Start with your expenses.
 List out what your expenses are for the month and decide what expenses you no longer need.
 Do you really need Netflix and Hulu?
 (These are the types of questions that need answers.)
 Subtract your finalized expenses from your income and you have the makings of a budget!